lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

 #### MPD Cursor

-Each crewstation has an independent MPD cursor for accessing MPD commands or interacting with MPD displayed data and symbols.
+Each crewstation may utilize an MPD cursor for accessing MPD commands or interacting with MPD displayed data and symbols.
 The Cursor Controller on the Collective Mission Grips and TEDAC Left Handgrip is used to slew the cursor on the active MPD.
-The cursor provides the crewmembers a means to select VAB commands on the MPD without removing their hands from the flight controls or the TEDAC handgrips.
+The cursor provides the crewmembers a means to select VAB commands on the MPD without removing their hands from the flight controls or the TEDAC handgrips and pressing the physical button itself.
 When placed over a VAB label, the label text will be bolded to indicate Cursor-Enter can be pressed.

 ![](img/img-111-3-screen.jpg)